bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 This will allow the test project to see and test the components in the component project.

-## Further Reading
+## Further reading

-To start creating tests, continue reading the <xref:writing-csharp-tests> and <xref:writing-razor-tests> pages.
+To start creating tests, continue reading the <xref:writing-tests> page.

-For additional tips and tricks that will make writing tests easier, see the <xref:misc-test-tips> page.